hirosystems/stacks-blockchain-api/readme.md

 # Deployment

+## Upgrading

+If upgrading the API to a new major version (e.g. `3.0.0` to `4.0.0`) then the Postgres database from the previous version will not be compatible and the process will fail to start.

+[Event Replay](#event-replay) must be used when upgrading major versions.
+Follow the event replay [instructions](#event-replay-instructions) below.
+Failure to do so will require wiping both the Stacks Blockchain chainstate data and the API Postgres database, and re-syncing from scratch.

 ### Offline mode

 In Offline mode app runs without a stacks-node or postgres connection.
 In this mode, only the given rosetta endpoints are supported: